 Local and diverse community events in parks

-Short Breaks projects start across the city
+Local improvements across the city

 Sheldon Country Park covers an area of just over 300 acres and at the main entrance it has a 17th century dairy farm called the Old Rectory Farm.
 This farm has been fully restored and operates as a demonstration farm, showing city dwellers traditional methods of farming.
 Animals kept at the farm include Jersey cattle, pigs, goats, ponies, ducks, chickens and geese.